What to Expect

 What are the services like?

 The 8:40 am service is led by our praise band, Reigning Mercy.
-It features contemporary music and a sermon by Pastor Mark.
+It features contemporary music and a sermon by Pastor Chris.
 The 11:00 am service is a traditional format, with a choir and hymns accompanied by organ.
-Pastor Mark preaches at this service as well.
+Pastor Chris preaches at this service as well.
 The 7:00 pm service features contemporary music and a sermon by Pastor Robyn.

 What should I wear?

 We’re a diverse bunch; you’ll find people wearing jeans, suits, and everything in-between.
 Wear what makes you comfortable.

 Where should I go when I arrive?

 If you park out front, enter through the glass doors to our narthex.
 Worship is in the sanctuary (on your right, under the steeple).
 If you park in the back lot, you’ll enter through a different set of glass doors to our Sunday School wing.
 Turn right to make your way to the rest of the building.

 Is there childcare?

 Yes, we offer a nursery for infants to age 5 at all three services.
 KidsZone children’s worship is offered for children in PreK to 5th grade at the 8:40 am service.

 Will I have to say anything or be singled out?